 If you are not sure how to create corporate bylaws, you can purchase MyCorporation's customized Minutes and Bylaws Package.
 This kit provides you with the internal documents required to fulfill your corporate formalities and properly operate your business after incorporating.

 The board of directors of a corporation are normally elected by the shareholders.
-However, for a new business, the incorporator (the person who signed the Articles of incorporation) will often designate the initial directors if there are no initial directors named in the certificate of incorporation.
+However, for a new business, the incorporator (the person who signed the Certificate of incorporation) will often designate the initial directors if there are no initial directors named in the certificate of incorporation.
 This is done by creating the "Statement of Incorporator" which will list the names and addresses of the initial directors of the business.
-The statement of incorporator is then signed by all of the incorporators, which passes all elements of control over to the initial directors.
-This is filed not with the state, but in a corporate minute book of the incorporation.
-It is kept as part of the corporate record.

 The first meeting of the board of directors is an important time in the life cycle of a corporation.
 During this meeting, the initial directors of the business will adopt the corporate bylaws, set the fiscal year, and appoint corporate officers.
 It is also common to authorize the issuance of shares of stock to the founders of your company, usually in exchange for assets.